bmxdemo/bmxproject/logbook/postings/20181013_DAQ_CH2_Freq/index.md

 ## Observations

+We have found identical behavior on both cards in palantir 2.
+Combining with palantir 1, it seems it is absolutely generic issue.

 The most important observation is that this behavior is not reproduce if the digitizer is driven at its specified frequency of 1250MHz.
 We have tried this 25 times with internal clock and 25 times with